 This past spring has been perhaps the most labour-intensive in NORLA’s history.
 A great deal has happened – particularly when it comes to Norway’s role as guest of honour at Frankfurt 2019:

 The Frankfurt team was set up on 1 March, with a project manager, a coordinator for the literary programme and a coordinator for the cultural programme.
 And the first thing they focused on was presenting a broad range of Norwegian literature for translation to relevant publishers, and setting in motion potential collaborative projects for the cultural programme.

 NORLA took part along with the NordLit network from the Nordic countries in this year’s Shanghai International Children’s Book Fair in China, 13-15 November 2015, for the very first time.
 The book fair proved very successful as the interest for Norwegian books was massive – with a wonderful buzz around the launch of Håkon Øvreås and Øyvind Torseter’s award-winning book “Brune”.

 The translators are the most important stakeholders we have for bringing Norwegian literature to the world.
 Their work is of vital importance and to showcase this work in January 2015 we started the interview series «Translator of the Month».
 Here we become better acquainted with translators from the Norwegian language and their challenging work, which introduces Norwegian literature to all the different languages of the world.

-In 2018, the fourth year in the series, we have so far interviewed translators from Norwegian into Arabic, Spanish and German.
+In 2018, the fourth year in the series, we have so far interviewed translators from Norwegian into Arabic, Spanish, German and Brazilian Portuguese.